kirill-konshin/next-redux-wrapper/README.md

 handler might be handy to serialize the redux state on the server and derserialize it again on the client.
 To do so, provide `serializeState` and `deserializeState` as config options to `withRedux`.

-The reason is that `initialState` is transferred over the network from server to client as a plain object.
+The reason is that state snapshot is transferred over the network from server to client as a plain object.

 Example of a custom serialization of an Immutable.JS state using `json-immutable`: